Blog

 Who Uses Tokenizaiton?
 What Industries Should Use Tokenization?

-Many different industries can benefit from tokenization, here are several examples of industries that can use tokenization for credit card information:
+Many different industries can benefit from tokenization.
+Here are several examples of industries that can use tokenization for credit card information:

 • Retail – For retail businesses, tokenization can secure and streamline transactions, ensuring customer data remains safe throughout the purchasing process.
+Tokenization can also help automate transactions, making asset transfers and payment processing faster and more efficient.

 • Travel – For the travel industry, tokenization excels at accepting and securing customer data from various sources like websites and mobile apps, all while keeping PCI scope in check.
 By tokenizing data before it enters your system, downstream systems are seamlessly removed from PCI scope.